Jeffrey Hatrix: Career

 Hatrix was the co-founder and clean vocalist of the Cleveland-based metal band Mushroomhead.
 He was also the singer of the Cleveland-based thrash metal band Hatrix, as well as fronting the band Purgatory in the mid-1980s.
 Hatrix also plays guitar in the band Foose, under the stage name "Bob Keeshan".

 In June 2007, Hatrix launched his own clothing line.
 In 2011, he began to pursue acting and starred in the movie 13th Sign with ex-Mushroomhead vocalist Waylon Reavis.

 On New Year's Day 2011, Hatrix announced that The New Psychodalia album will be "Coming Very Soon" via his personal Facebook account.
 In June 2011, Hatrix's solo band Nothing signed to Suburban Noize Records.

 When asked about the upcoming record, Hatrix stated: "The whole album is about escaping reality.
 People choose a variety of ways to feel better in the face of the depression that can be caused by trying to survive in a world that can seem completely uncaring and smothering," commented Nothing about the album. "'The New Psychodalia' is like a new safe hallucinogenic that makes all the ugliness in the world beautiful, with no harmful side effects.
 The entire album is kind of like a twisted, thought provoking view of the truths.
 It exposes the lies of the American dream that has really become more of a nightmare."

 On August 22, 2011, Hatrix debuted the first single from The New Psychodalia on RevolverMag.com.

 On March 7, 2018, Hatrix announced that he had left Mushroomhead.

-Hatrix will be appearing in the upcoming horror film Dwellers, which is being directed by Drew Fortier and produced by David Ellefson and Thom Hazaert, via their newly formed production company, Ellefson Films.
+Hatrix appeared in the 2021 horror film Dwellers, which is being directed by Drew Fortier and produced by David Ellefson and Thom Hazaert, via their newly formed production company, Ellefson Films.

+On June 13, 2024, Hatrix teased the formation of 'Jeffrey Nothing's Mushroomhead' composed of other former members of the band, after previous vocalists such as Reavis and J Mann had resolved differences with the band.
+Therefore, confirmed members included only Church, Noah "Shark" Robertson and Marko "Bronson" Vukcevich.

+On August 16, 2024, it was reported that Jeffrey Nothing had filed a lawsuit against Felton in regard to unpaid royalties and copyright infringement.
+Nothing's attorney Ronald Stanley alleged that Felton had siphoned income under the alias of 'Tenafly Viper' as well as an unknown publicist and unknown writer.
+Stanley claims Nothing is owed at least $3.5 million and is entitled to use of band insignia.